piegope/doc/docs/en/rdm/windows/user-interface/status-bar/search-filter.md

 ### Keyboard Shortcut

 Use the keyboard shortcut Ctrl+F to quickly have access to the Search/Filter control.
-This can be disabled in ***File - Options - User Interface - Keyboard.***
+This can be disabled in ***File - Options - User Interface - Keyboard.***.

 You can set the focus back on the ***{{ en.NPANE }}*** by using the keyboard shortcut Ctrl+L, this also can be disabled in the options.